 The Fitzgeralds were living in Europe among other American expatriates when he met Ernest Hemingway and, as a famous author, Fitzgerald became a promoter of the as-yet little-known writer.
 The two also became close friends but as Hemingway's star rose, Fitzgerald struggled with his own work.

 Despite a recovery, Zelda's mental health continued to waver over the next few years and Fitzgerald's novel, called Tender is the Night when it came out in 1934, focused on an American psychiatrist and his patient/wife living in Europe.
-Although it was his most ambitious work, the critics were divided over it and the public ignored it.
-His next collection of stories Taps at Reveille (1935), coming in the midst of the Depression, was similarly dismissed as outdated.
+Although it was his most ambitious work (and has since become established as one of the great novels of the century), the critics were divided over it and the public ignored it.

 After the crack-up

 After this, Fitzgerald's world fell apart.
 Alcoholism prevented him from writing commercial stories, he was deeply in debt, Zelda was committed to a mental hospital and he gave up their only child to be raised and educated by others.
 This period did however yield the magazine articles he wrote under the title "The Crack-Up" in 1936 in an attempt to cure himself.
 They were later edited by the critic Edmund Wilson into a book published after Fitzgerald's death.

 A two-year stint as a Hollywood screenwriter resulted in only one screen credit but did get him out of debt.
 More importantly it gave him the material for a series of brilliantly cynical tales about a screenwriter's life, later collected as The Pat Hobby Stories (1962), as well as for a novel, The Last Tycoon (1941), which unfortunately was unfinished when Fitzgerald died of a heart attack.